-In a fun, creative, supportive environment, poetry will come alive as participants read aloud and interpret poetry by African American poets.
-We will immerse ourselves in the poetry, life and times of Langston Hughes, Maya Angelou, Tracy K. Smith, James Baldwin, Countee Cullen, Audre Lorde, and Derek Walcott.
-The syllabus will include a peek into African poetry.
-Study topics will include meter, rhyme, alliteration and other prosodic elements that influence a poem's "sound meaning".
+In a fun, creative, supportive environment, poetry will come alive as participants read aloud and interpret poetry.
+This semester we will travel to exotic places for global poetry in English translation.
+We will immerse ourselves in the poetry, life and times of Garcia Lorca, Pablo Neruda, Rainer Maria Rilke, Constantine Cavafy and Charles Baudelaire.
+Study topics will include translation, meter, rhyme, alliteration and other prosodic elements that influence a poem's "sound meaning".